BlancheBerneron/GreenPeace.github.io/index.md

 >“Global warming is likely to be the greatest threat of the 21st century.”

-As you all know, climate change refers to long-term shifts in temperatures and weather patterns.
+Climate change refers to long-term shifts in temperatures and weather patterns.
 These shifts can be natural, such as through variations in the solar cycle.
 Nevertheless, since the 1800s, human activities have been the [main driver of climate change](https://www.ipcc.ch/site/assets/uploads/sites/2/2018/12/ST1.5_OCE_LR.pdf), more precisely in global warming.
 Indeed, in the last decades we observe a general increase in average temperatures of the Earth, which modifies the weather balances and ecosystems.
 At the pace of current CO2 emissions, scientists expect an increase of between 1.5° and 5.3°C in average temperature by 2100.
 If no action is taken, it will have harmful consequences to humanity and the biosphere.

 It is critical that these scientific *facts* be widely dissimenated and understood by the general population.
 This will empower the public to take the necessary steps to curb climate change and reduce their carbon footprint.
 This topic is hugely relevant today and for future generaitons, and it is critical that we understand how the media discusses climate change to form our campaigns and future research efforts.